By: Hunter Storm

 The Whistleblower the Public Saw vs. the Whistleblower the System Buried

-There’s a paradox in modern whistleblowing that no one wants to talk about.
 The system rewards the person who exposes a scandal after it becomes public.
 It does not reward the person who prevents the next one.
-When Wells Fargo’s Sales‑Practices scandal exploded, whistleblower Michael Bacon received $55 million.
+That’s where the paradox begins.

 Justice Is Blind — And Sometimes Blindfolded